-Compute taxable income by the accounting method regularly used to keep the IC-DISC's books and records.
-The method used must clearly reflect taxable income.
-See section 446.
+Figure taxable income using the accounting method regularly used in keeping the IC-DISC's books and records.
+Permissible methods include the cash, accrual, or any other method authorized by the Internal Revenue Code.
+In all cases, the method used must clearly reflect taxable income.

-A member of a controlled group must avoid using an accounting method that would distort any group member's income, including its own.
+A member of a controlled group cannot use an accounting method that would distort any group member's income, including its own.
 For example, an IC-DISC acts as a commission agent for property sales by a related corporation that uses the accrual method and pays the IC-DISC its commission more than 2 months after the sale.
 In this case, the IC-DISC should not use the cash method of accounting, because it materially distorts the income of the IC-DISC.